A small Java program which allows a file or Web page to display animation, calculators, sound effects or other interactive functions.

 (See also “URL”)

-Download – to transfer (copy) files from one computer to another.
-“Download” can also mean viewing a Web site, or material on a Web server, with a Web browser.
+To transfer (copy) files from one computer to another.
+“Download” can also mean viewing a website, or material on a Web server, with a Web browser.
 (See also “Upload”)

-Home page – The first page on a Web site, which introduces the site and provides the means of navigation.
+The first page on a website, which introduces the site and provides the means of navigation.

 The Internet has brought many unique benefits to marketing, one being the lower costs and greater capabilities for the distribution of information and media to a global audience.
 The interactive nature of Internet marketing, both, in terms of providing instant response and eliciting responses, is a unique quality of the medium.
 Internet marketing is sometimes considered to have a broader scope because it not only refers to digital media, such as, the Internet, e-mail, and wireless media, but also it includes management of digital customer data and electronic customer relationship management (ECRM) systems.
 Internet marketing ties together creative and technical aspects of the Internet including design, development, advertising, and sales.

 A private network inside a company or organization, which uses software like that used on the Internet, but is for internal use only, and is not accessible to the public.
 Companies use Intranets to manage projects, provide employee information, distribute data and information, etc.

 The computer language that allows computer programs to communicate over the Internet.

 A set of four numbers, each between zero and 255, separated by periods (eg: 192.168.0.5).
 The IP address uniquely identifies a computer or other hardware device (such as a printer) on the Internet.